 We foster an inclusive workplace through the endorsement of nine affinity networks and five business resource groups.
-Affinity networks are employeedriven groups that focus on particular dimensions of diversity and are designed to foster greater awareness and a culture of inclusion across our company.
+Affinity networks are employeedriven groups that focus on particular dimensions of diversity and are designed to foster greater awareness and a culture of inclusion.
+In support of our recruiting strategy, members of these networks engage with various colleges and universities throughout the country, including Historically Black Colleges and Universities.
 Business resource groups address business issues using a DEI lens.
-Through these groups, we are taking a broader approach to problem-solving and innovation by aligning cross-functional teams of employees to our business strategy.
+Through these groups, we are taking a broader approach to problemsolving and innovation by aligning cross-functional teams of employees to our business strategy.